ovanderzee/my-lib/API.md

 <a name="isDigit"></a>

 ## isDigit(char) ⇒ <code>boolean</code>
-Test for being a string representation of a digit
+Test value for being a string representation of a digit

 **Kind**: global function
 **Returns**: <code>boolean</code> - is a number 0-9